Altered amyloid plasma profile in patients with disabling headaches after SARS-CoV-2 infection and vaccination

 What this study adds

-Altered plasma levels of soluble markers that potentially could reflect changes in amyloid processing was found in patients with persistent headache after SARS-CoV-2 vaccine and particular in those with persistent headache after COVID-19 disease with association to cognitive symptoms.
+Altered plasma levels of soluble markers that potentially could reflect changes in amyloid processing was found in patients with persistent headache after SARS-CoV-2 vaccine and particular in those with persistent headache after COVID-19 with association to cognitive symptoms.

 How this study might affect research, practice or policy